-I may not be in Ebsworth St in 2018.
-But if I am, I should be able to supercharge enroute when on long journeys.
+I should be able to supercharge enroute when on long journeys.
 For short journeys (mostly Bell Green) I’ll be able to charge in the car park there.
 If this doesn’t work I may run a cable (with trip guard) out from the house to the car.
 Our neighbours in NW3 did this and didn’t seem to be a problem.

 Our next car will probably be electric and we’re planning to get a power point installed in the drive.